 Although Spain is still the most popular destination for assisted reproductive medicine, the Czech Republic is catching up fast and has moved up to the second place spot.
 The first Czech IVF baby was born in Brno in 1982 and the country is now home to around 50 fertility clinics.
 According to figures from the European Society of Human Reproduction and Embryology (ESHRE), almost 30,000 treatment cycles are performed annually in the Czech Republic making it the highest cycle per capita in Europe.

-The number of foreign patients seeking treatment in the Czech Republic has been constantly growing over the last 10 years, says Michaela Silhava, Psychologist and Clinic Director at the UNICA Clinic in Prague, the oldest of the country’s private IVF clinic’s.
+The number of foreign patients seeking IVF treatment in the Czech Republic has been constantly growing over the last 10 years, says Michaela Silhava, Psychologist and Clinic Director at the UNICA Clinic in Prague, the oldest of the country’s private IVF clinic’s.
 Silhava says,

 “The goal for foreign couples is the Czech Republic’s liberal legislation coupled with an experienced, rigorous and dedicated regulatory framework (the State Institute for Drug Control, SUKL). which unlike some countries, also allows egg donation and on an anonymous basis – which means that the recipient does not know the donor, and a child can not locate his biological mother.
 Many couples want that, and it shortens waiting times because donors are easier to find”.